 Pelosi might be slick, but Trump’s slicker.
 Not only did he use her very argument against her – her own, of course, had already been belied from reports by both the Secret Service and the Department of Homeland Security stating their readiness to secure the event – but he left her sitting out in the cold, so to speak.
 Speaker Pelosi had planned to embark on a seven-day trip overseas today – and the U.S. military was to provide the transport.
 Do you see the irony there?
 Trump did.
 Now, she’s either stuck stateside, and invited to return to Washington to do her job, or she’s on the hook for her own wings.

-Well played, Mr. President, well played.We value your comments!
-Please weigh in on our comment section below.
+Well played, Mr. President, well played.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com